JenHsuan/github-repo-finder/README.md

 ## Github repo finder

 ### Introduction
-It's a project for searching repositories with keywprds
+It's a project for searching repositories with keywords.
+There is only one page with a single searching function.
+Feel free to visit the demo site: https://next-github-repo-finder.netlify.app

 The stack of this template contains the following items.
 * Next.js